Best ways for visitors to pay

 It also offers great value as pay as you go is cheaper than buying single tickets and you get daily capping.

-Make sure you always use the same card to touch in and out to pay the right fare (touch in only on buses and trams).
+Make sure you always use the same card or device to touch in and out to pay the right fare (touch in only on buses and trams).

-A Visitor Oyster card is a smartcard that's pre-loaded with pay as you go credit you can use to pay for travel on London's public transport.
+A Visitor Oyster card is a smartcard that's pre-loaded with pay as you go credit.
+You can use it to pay for travel on public transport in London.

 You can get an Oyster card from:

-Travelcards allow you to make as many journeys as you like on bus, Tube, tram, DLR, London Overground, TfL Rail and National Rail services in London.
+Travelcards allow you to make as many journeys as you like, at any time on bus, Tube, tram, DLR, London Overground, TfL Rail and National Rail services in London.

-Day Travelcards, Group Day Travelcards and 7 Day Travelcards are available:
+You can buy Day Travelcards, Group Day Travelcards and 7 Day Travelcards:

-If your child is under 11, they can travel free:
+If your child is under 11, they can travel free on:

-If your child is aged 11-15, you can ask a member of staff to set a Young Visitor discount on an Oyster or Visitor Oyster card, allowing them to pay as you go at half-adult rate for up to 14 days.
-Staff can do this at:
+If your child is 11-15 years old, you can ask a member of staff to set a Young Visitor discount on an Oyster or Visitor Oyster card.
+This allows them to get 50% off adult-rate pay as you go fares, for up to 14 days.